cyyynthia/pronoundb.org/HACKING.md

 troubles if you try to use another package manager.

 ### Development environment
-You can quickly spin up a development environment with [docker compose](https://docs.docker.com/compose/), which will have everything needed for PronounDB's website & API to work.
-It'll have hot-reloading on both the website and the API.
+You can start services needed for PronounDB with with [docker compose](https://docs.docker.com/compose/).
+Once services are up, you can run the dev server with `pnpm run dev` in the websites package.

 To test the extension, you can run `pnpm run dev` in the extension package to build the extension & enable automatic re-building when files are changed.
 You'll need to load the extension in your browser manually, and to refresh it